Solving the n-color ice model: Introduction

-Sections 4 and 5 together contain the proof of the Main Theorem.
-Section 4 treats the $n=2$ and $n=3$ cases, in turn.
-Section 5 obtains necessary and sufficient conditions for an ice-type $n$-color lattice model to be solvable (Theorem \ref{nlabelCond}, as well as a parametrization of the solutions when they exist (Theorem \ref{nlabelSol}.
+Sections \ref{3-label-section} and \ref{n-label-section} together contain the proof of the Main Theorem.
+Section \ref{3-label-section} treats the $n=2$ and $n=3$ cases, in turn.
+Section \ref{n-label-section} obtains necessary and sufficient conditions for an ice-type $n$-color lattice model to be solvable (Theorem \ref{nlabelCond}, as well as a parametrization of the solutions when they exist (Theorem \ref{nlabelSol}.
 The proof relies on considering 3-label subsystems, lattice models obtained from the general case by allowing only vertices with a particular size-3 subset of the edge labels.
 The solvability conditions for general $n$ turn out to be equivalent to the union of the solvability conditions for all of the 3-label subsystems.
 Hence, the $n=3$ case is paramount in our solution of the general model.
+Section \ref{n-label-section} also considers the case where $\Delta_{ij} = 0$ and then analyzes when all $R$-weights are nonzero.

-Finally, Section 6 explores transformations of the Boltzmann weights that preserve solvability.
+Finally, Section \ref{sec:qgroups-solutions} explores transformations of the Boltzmann weights that preserve solvability.
 After a discussion of Drinfeld-Reshetikhin twisting, we prove Corollary \ref{twist-corollary} and give a second transformation that also preserves solvability.
 This transformation does not yet have an algebraic interpretation, but we suspect that it may be related to a change of basis.

-\textbf{Acknowledgements:} We would like to thank Daniel Bump for helpful conversations.
+\textbf{Acknowledgements:} We would like to thank Daniel Bump for helpful conversations and Jacques Perk for providing numerous useful references and context related to his work on the $n$-color ice model.
 Much of the work for this paper was done as part of the 2022 Polymath Jr.~program.
 We would like to thank the tireless and committed organizers, as well as the entire community who took part in the program.
-This research was partially supported by NSF award DMS-2218374.
+This research was partially supported by NSF awards DMS-2101392 (Brubaker), DMS-1937241 (Hardt, as part of an RTG grant), and DMS-2218374 (Polymath Jr.).